 2) Hook your audience early

-3) Use pretty links and/or vanity URLs
+3) Use Vanity URLs

 4) Ask for iTunes reviews

 Like a true rookie, in the beginning episodes of the Content Warfare Podcast I did not ask for iTunes reviews.
-I just assumed that if I produced a good product people would go to iTunes and leave me a review.
+I just assumed that if I produced a good product, people would go to iTunes and leave me a review.

 5) Prepare, prepare, prepare